pytorch/pytorch/docs/source/notes/autograd.rst

             \frac{\partial v(x, y)}{\partial x} & \frac{\partial v(x, y)}{\partial y} \end{bmatrix} \\

 The key assumption made in the derivation of :eq:`[1]` is that function :math:`F` is a part of a real valued function.
+It implies that the Conjugate Wirtinger and Wirtinger derivative flowing back to :math:`F` are complex conjugate of each other.
+This allows us to use grad_output as the incoming Conjugate Wirtinger derivative and recover the incoming Wirtinger derivative by complex conjugation.
 For more details, please check out Section 3.4 `here <https://arxiv.org/pdf/1701.00392.pdf>`_.

 **What happens for cross-domain functions?**
 *********************************************